ritesh-1918/SPRINT/README.md

 ## Getting Started

-Follow these steps to set up and run ClimaSpace locally:
+Follow these steps to set up and run SPRINT locally:

 ### Prerequisites